chinouvm/sandalenmetsokken-wiki/docs/Git.md

 ---
-author: "Chinou van Maris"
+author: 'Chinou van Maris'
-created: "06/07/2022 20:53"
+created: '06/07/2022 20:53'
 tags:
   - coding
   - git
   - cheatsheet
 ---

 # Git cheatsheet

 ---

 A collection of the most used git commands with descriptions on how to use them.
 Inspired by the [Atlassian](https://www.atlassian.com/nl) cheatsheet.

 ### Git basics